How Will China Select Its New Leaders At Its Communist Party Congress?

 - Will Xi show any indication that he might seek a third term as president, beginning in 2022?
 Or will he retire from his party and government posts but hang on as military chief, as some of his predecessors have done?

-- Will Wang Qishan, Xi Jinping's 69-year-old right-hand man and anti-corruption czar, retain his job?
+- Will Wang Qishan, Xi's 69-year-old right-hand man and anti-corruption czar, retain his job?
 He is already past the age after which no party leaders are supposed to be appointed to new positions, according to an informal rule.

-- Will Xi change his job title from General Secretary of the Communist Party to Chairman, the title Mao used?
+- Will Xi change his job title from general secretary of the Communist Party to chairman, the title Mao used?

 - Will Xi name a successor during the party congress?

-- Will Xi's ideas be written into the party charter as "Xi Thought" or "Xi Theory," as were the ideas of Mao Zedong and Deng Xiaoping?
+- Will Xi's ideas be written into the party charter as "Xi Thought" or "Xi Theory," as were the ideas of Mao and Deng?
 Or will his ideas be written into the charter without Xi's name, as was the case with Xi's two less powerful immediate predecessors?

-If Xi breaks the informal rules, observes Ding Xueliang, it's not clear what new ones he might replace them with.
+If Xi breaks the informal rules, observes Ding, the Hong Kong professor, it's not clear what new ones he might replace them with.

 And maybe it doesn't matter.
 Neither formal nor informal rules have done much to constrain China's leaders.
-Deng Xiaoping famously remained paramount leader in retirement with no higher official title than Honorary Chairman of the China Bridge Association.
+Deng famously remained paramount leader in retirement with no higher official title than honorary chairman of the China Bridge Association.

 Political arrangements in China are rarely explicit, Ding muses.
 "After thousands of years of Chinese politics, rulers have developed innumerable methods to get what they want," he says.
 "It's never so simple."